conotoium/Youtube-Darkmode/README.md

 <br>
 <br>
 Follow the steps from your own browser on how to install extentions from external sources, or follow my guide below.

-!
-Important
-This has been temporarily removed while I figure out why the file is pinging my antivirus

 ## Installation Steps
 [Download](https://github.com/conotoium/Youtube-Darkmode/raw/refs/heads/main/YoutubeDarkmode.zip) the .zip file